Radiation Therapy in India

-This is also a type of targeted therapy as the treatment straight-a-way affects the cancer and has very little effect on healthy cells in the body.
+This is also a type of targeted therapy as the treatment straight-a-way affects cancer and has minimal effect on healthy cells in the body.

 2. External Beam Radiation Therapy (EBRT)

-External Beam Radiation Therapy is a type of radiation therapy that aims a beam of radiation from outside the body, towards the cancerous cells present inside the body.
+External Beam Radiation Therapy is a type of radiation therapy that aims at a beam of radiation from outside the body towards the cancerous cells present inside the body.

-It is a treatment which uses doses of radiation to destroy cancerous cells and shrink the tumour.
+It is a treatment that uses doses of radiation to destroy cancerous cells and shrink the tumor.

-EBRT comes from a machine which targets radiation directly at your cancer.
+EBRT comes from a machine that targets radiation directly at your cancer.

-It is a local treatment which treats a specific part of your body.
+It is a local treatment that treats a specific part of your body.

 How EBRT works?

-- EBRT uses special X-ray machine which delivers high energy rays to tumours.
+- EBRT uses a special X-ray machine that delivers high-energy rays to tumours.

-- The machine shapes radiations beams to the outline of the tumours and allows an accurate delivery of radiation from any angle as the machine moves around the patient during the treatment.
+- The machine shapes radiation beams to the outline of the tumours and allows accurate radiation delivery from any angle as the machine moves around the patient during the treatment.